 - BMP

 - GIF

 - IPEG

 - PCX

 - TGA

-- The following TIFF formats:
+- The following TIFF formats are supported on only Windows systems.
+Actuate does not support the TIFF format on UNIX systems.

 - 1 bit per pixel (uncompressed)

 - 8, 16, or 24 bits per pixel (LZW compression)

 - CCITT Fax Groups 3 and 4 compression

 You can view all these image types when viewing the generated report on the web.
 However, some of these image types are not supported on other viewing platforms.
 The view perspective, for example, does not display GIF images.
-Actuate products do not support TIFF images on UNIX.